-Art Trading Cards are miniature works of art, made on a card the size the a typical trading card.
-Here is a collection of what works when making ATCs with kids.
+Below you’ll find lots of ideas for Art Trading Card Projects.
+Sometimes called ATCs, they are miniature works of art, made on a card the size the a typical trading card (2.5″ x 3.5″).

 Crazy Watercolor ATCs